serebrov/serebrov.github.io/content/2018-07-27-python-parameter-blocks-formatting.md

     var_three, var_four)
 ```

-Along with more convenience during the development, this formatting also allows to produce better diffs, so it will make code review process easier.
+Along with more convenience during the development, this also results in better diffs, so it will make the code review process easier for a reviewer.